April 22, 2020 3 min read

 What is the proper method to clean your hands?

-The CDC states that if soap and running water are not available, a hand sanitiser made of at least 60% alcohol is the next best thing, even though it is not as effective.
-Ensure your hands are dry and not dirty before applying the gel and make sure you wait 20 seconds after rubbing the gel in before touching anything.
+The CDC also states that if soap and running water are not available, a hand sanitiser made of at least 60% alcohol is the next best thing, even though it's not as effective.
+Ensure your hands are dry and not dirty before applying the gel and make sure you wait 20 seconds after rubbing in the gel before touching anything.

 Also in Blogs